conorgilmer/electionanalysis/ireland/README.md

 + Votes
 + Proportionality

-The site should be live at www.conorgilmer.ie/elections/ireland/
+The site should be live at www.conorgilmer.eu/elections/ireland/

++ Link to UK election analysis

+#To Do
++ open general graph on page open
++ add analysis of other PR systems, List Systems, AV/AV+